openvinotoolkit/model_server/docs/model_cache.md

 > IMPORTANT: Models imported via the custom loaders never create or use any cache.

-> IMPORTANT: Model cache can't be used with HDDL devices.

 ## Use case example

 ### Prepare model